6 Swaps to Slash Added Sugars from Your Diet

-But it's hard to quit something that tastes so good-especially when your brain is hard-wired to love it.
-In a study from Oregon Research Institutes, sipping a sweet milkshake caused the "reward center" of the brain (the part that floods the body with feel-good chemicals) to light up.
+But it's hard to quit something that tastes so good—especially when your brain is hard-wired to love it.
+In a study from Oregon Research Institute, sipping a sweet milkshake caused the "reward center" of the brain (the part that floods the body with feel-good chemicals) to light up.

 The more sugar the milkshakes contained, the more this brain region—the same one activated by drugs like cocaine—glowed.

 So it's no wonder that on average we consume double the recommended amount of sugar.
 The American Heart Association says women should have no more than 100 calories of sugar daily (about 6 tsp.), men no more than 150 calories (about 9 tsp).
 One teaspoon of sugar is equal to 4 grams of sugar.